Friday, 14 August 2020

 I’ve said it before and I’ll say it again – I’m not anti-trans rights, I’m anti corporatist and misogynistic bullshit posing as progressive politics.

-Our lives are dominated by a corporate capitalism that is busy destroying the world – aided and abetted by compliant governments and NGOs.
+Our lives are dominated by a corporate capitalism which is busy destroying the world – aided and abetted by compliant governments and NGOs.
 We all know this, or should, and if we take off the blinkers we can also see that the corporate world happily embraces the transgender orthodoxy, just as it embraced all the other items on the diversity menu.

 That's because it's much easier to buy in a consultant, do an equality audit and some training, get the diversity boxes ticked, get your rainbow badge than it is to engage with structural and economic equality.